 Infinitely winding roads curve over streams and beside vast stretches of vineyards that used to be tobacco fields.
 They pass hillsides dotted with foliage just starting to show the colors of the season and wrap around a myriad of family-run wineries in mid-harvest.
 Sooner or later, these roads lead you to a small town main street, a lively tasting room, or maybe a wide spot in the road where locals have been cooking their prized barbecue for generations.
 This is North Carolina’s Yadkin Valley, a natural beauty full of some of the state’s finest vineyards and most skilled winemakers.

 Across North Carolina, the wine industry is booming.
-In only 15 years, the number of wineries has quadrupled to well over 100.
-From boutique vintners focused on small batches to larger operations selling their best offerings across the South, over one-third of these producers are Yadkin Valley wineries.
+In only 20 years, the number of wineries has quadrupled to well over 100.
+From boutique vintners focused on small batches to larger operations selling their best offerings across the South, over one-third of these producers are Yadkin Valley wineries this.

 The Yadkin Valley was North Carolina’s first American Viticultural Area (the term for a designated wine grape-growing region).
 It covers a staggering 1.4 million acres.
 Here, and across the state, the industry has two focuses — native Muscadine grapes and European-style grapes referred to as vitis vinifera.
 Muscadine grapes, cultivated in North Carolina since the 16th century, tend to produce a very sweet wine.
 This is partly because sugar is added during the winemaking process.
 Vitis vinifera grapes — such as Viognier, Pinot Grigio, Sangiovese, or other varieties often identified as European — may be used to make sweet or dry wines that often have more structure and complex flavor.